-The philodendron red moon is characterized by its brilliant pale lime foliage that has deep red streaks running throughout every other leaf.
-These leaves then deepen to gentle tropical darker green over time.
+The philodendron Red Moon is characterized by its brilliant pale lime and sunburnt orange foliage that occasionally has deep red streaks running throughout.

-These leaves can sometimes grow in full red with glowing yellow splotches or they can look like half moon varieties where one leaf shows equal red and yellow coloring.
+If you’re lucky, these leaves can sometimes grow in full red with glowing yellow splotches or they can look like half-moon varieties where one leaf shows equal red and yellow coloring.

 If your plant has matured, you’ll typically see beautiful darker red stems on some leaves too!